Feasibility Check

 Ensure proper access

-You need a minimum of 1m of clear passageway between your house and the edge of your lot for servicing and emergency access to the rear of the unit.
+You need a minimum of 1m of clear passageway between a house and the edge of a lot for servicing and emergency access to the rear of the unit.

-If your lot backs onto a laneway this can be used as an alternative to the 1m clear pathway from the front yard.
+If the lot backs onto a laneway this can be used as an alternative to the 1m clear pathway from the front yard.

 Check for protected trees